davidwhogg/TheThresher/index.md

 - **Dustin Lang**, Princeton University Observatory
 - **Phil Marshall**, Oxford University

+Partial financial support was provided by the **National Science Foundation** and the
+**National Aeronautics and Space Administration**.

 ### Notes

 **The Thresher** is based on a mash-up of